JParraV/theme-research-group/content/_index.md

       text: |
         <br>

-        Based in Costa Rica, our group integrates microbiology, genomics, metabolomics and natural products chemistry for the study of actinomycetes and its specialised metabolism.
+        Based in Costa Rica, our group integrates microbiology, genomics, metabolomics and natural products chemistry for the study of actinomycetes and their specialised metabolism.

   - block: collection
     content: